The ecco_access library¶

 plt.show()

 NASA Earthdata datasets are identified by ShortNames, but you might not know the ShortName of the variable or category of variables that you are seeking.
-One way to find the ShortName is to consult the ECCOv4r4 variable lists.
-Another option is that you can specify a text string “query” in ecco_access functions.
-If “query” does not match an existing NASA Earthdata ShortName, it will conduct a case-insensitive search for exact matches of that text string among the variable names and descriptions in the variable lists.
+One way to find the ShortName is to consult these ECCOv4r4 variable lists.
+But the “query” in ecco_access functions does not have to be

 For example, perhaps you are looking to open the dataset that has native grid monthly sea ice concentration in 2007.
 If the query is not identified as a ShortName, then a text search of the variable lists is conducted using query, grid, and time_res.
 Then of the identified matches, the user is asked to select one.